 At the age of 33 after a chiropractic accident, Peachtree City resident Marsha Bass Schmid was left paralyzed from the neck down.
 She was placed on life support, and her world as she knew it, was forever changed.

 Before her accident, Marsha was a successful sales rep, number one in the country for her company.
 In excellent health, she was an avid fitness competitor with plans to pursue professional status.
 Now, she could no longer speak, open her eyes, or breathe on her own; yet her brain was still active, and she was aware of what was happening.

 Committed to Living

 Despite her tragic setback, it was then that Marsha committed to living and to never give up.
 She turned those words into her daily mantra and began to work tirelessly first to survive and work to recover.
 As she met each tiny milestone, Marsha felt a calling to spread that message of hope and tenacity to others.

-In 2018, Marsha entered the Ms. Wheelchair USA pageant program whose mission is to provide an opportunity of achievement for women who happen to be wheelchair users.
+In July 2019, Marsha has crowned Ms. Wheelchair Georgia USA, Ms. Congeniality and later conferred Ms. Wheelchair USA as well.
+The Ms. Wheelchair USA pageant program’s mission is to provide an opportunity of achievement for women who happen to be wheelchair users.
 The pageants focus on successful education and advocacy for more than 64 million Americans living with disabilities.